charlie0129/batt/README.md

 However, on Apple Silicon, the way how charging is controlled changed.
 There is no such key.
 Therefore, we have to use a much more complicated way to achieve the same goal, and handle more edge cases, hence `batt`.

+### Why does my MacBook stop charging after I close the lid?

+TL,DR; This is intended, and is the default behavior.
+It is described [here](#disabling-charging-before-sleep).
+You can turn this feature off by running `sudo batt disable-charging-pre-sleep disable` (not recommended, keep reading).

+But it is suggested to keep the default behavior to make your charge limit work as intended.
+Why?
+Because when you close the lid, your MacBook will go into **forced sleep**, and `batt` will be paused by macOS.
+As a result, `batt` can no longer control battery charging.
+It will be whatever state it was before you close the lid.
+This is the problem.
+Let's say, if you close the lid when your MacBook is charging, since `batt` is paused by macOS, it will keep charging, ignoring the charge limit you have set.
+There is no way to prevent **forced sleep**.
+Therefore, the only way to solve this problem is to disable charging before sleep.
+This is what `batt` does.
+It will disable charging just before your MacBook goes to sleep, and re-enable it when it wakes up.
+This way, your Mac will not overcharge during sleep.

+Not that you will encounter this **forced sleep** only if you, the user, forced the Mac to sleep, either by closing the lid or selecting the Sleep option in the Apple menu.
+If your Mac decide to sleep by itself, called **idle sleep**, e.g. when it is idle for a while, in this case, you will not experience this stop-charging-before-sleep situation.

+So you suggested not turning of this feature.
+But _What if I MUST let my Mac charge during a **forced sleep** without turing off `disable-charging-pre-sleep`, even if it may charge beyond the charge limit?_ This is simple, just disable charge limit by setting it to 100% `sudo batt limit 100`.
+This way, when you DO want to enable charge limit again, `disable-charging-pre-sleep` will still be there to prevent overcharging.
+The rationale is: when you want to charge during a **forced sleep**, you actually want heavy use of your battery and don't want ANY charge limit at all, e.g. when you are on a long outside-event, and you want to charge your Mac when it is sitting in your bag, lid closed.
+Setting the charge limit to 100% is equivalent to disabling charge limit.
+Therefore, most `batt` features will be turned off and your Mac can charge as if `batt` is not installed.

 ### Why does it require root privilege?

 It writes to SMC to control battery charging.
 This does changes to your hardware, and is a highly privileged operation.
 Therefore, it requires root privilege.